hkabbech/TrackSegNet/paper/paper.md

 # Summary

-`TrackSegNet` is a python program to run from command line, which permits the classification and segmentation of trajectories into diffusive states by computing trajectory features which are used as inputs to a supervised deep neural network.
+`TrackSegNet` is a command-line python program, which permits the classification and segmentation of trajectories into diffusive states by computing trajectory features which are used as inputs to a supervised deep neural network.
 After segmentation, `TrackSegNet` further estimates the motion parameters (the diffusion constant $D$ and anomalous exponent $\alpha$) for each segmented track using the mean squared displacement (MSD) analysis.
-The measured features and resulting segmentation are stored as CSV files which can be useful for subsequent work (e.g., probability calculations, generate figures for scientific publication).
-Originally developped for the quantification of protein dynamics using single-particle tracking (SPT) experiments, its use can be extended to any type of trajectory dataset.
+The measured features and resulting segmentation are stored as CSV files which can be useful for subsequent work probability calculations, generate figures for scientific publication, etc.).
+Originally developped for the quantification of protein dynamics using experiments of single-particle tracking imaging, its use can be extended to any type of trajectory dataset.

 ![Analysis pipeline of TrackSegNet described in two steps. \label{fig:pipeline}](pipeline.png)

 # Statement of need

 Recent advances in the field of microscopy allow the capture, at nanometer resolution, of the motion of fluorescently-labeled particles in live cells such as proteins or chromatin loci.
 Therefore, the development of methods to characterize the dynamics of a group of particles has become more than necessary [@munoz2021].
 A typical analysis is the classification and segmentation of trajectories into diverse diffusive states when multiple types of motion are present in a dataset (e.g., confined, superdiffusive) due to the properties of the labeled molecule (e.g., protein bound/unbound to the DNA).
-A few trajectory classification methods have recently been developed by the community, among which we can cite @wagner2017, @hansen2018, @arts2019, @pinholt2021 and @kabbech2022.
+A few trajectory classification methods have recently been developed by the community, among which can be cited @wagner2017, @hansen2018, @arts2019, @pinholt2021 and @kabbech2022.
 However, more practical analysis software is needed for direct application use.

 # Method

-This software is based on the method of @arts2019 with slight improvements and allows replicability on other datasets.
+This software is based on the method of @arts2019 with major improvements and allows replicability on other datasets.

 ## Neural Network